‘The Curse Of Oak Island’ Season 5: Rick And Marty To Dig For Another Season?

 — Marcel Tummers (@madboy1973) March 13, 2017

 But more exciting finds are yet to come.
-In the final episode of The Curse of Oak Island Season 4, the team’s drilling brought to the surface several metal plates, nuts and a washer.
+In the final episode of The Curse of Oak Island Season 4, the team’s drilling brought to the surface several metal plates, nuts, and a washer.
 According to an expert’s assessment, the metal plates that were excavated by the team are likely part of a treasure chest and are reused parts of a ship.

 With exciting finds suggesting that the brothers are on the right track, it is unbelievable that they will opt to have The Curse of Oak Island Season 5 canceled.
 In fact, most of the team members are very keen to keep the quest for treasure going during their final huddle last season.

-Even series creator Kevin Burns revealed that History Channel is keen on The Curse of Oak Island Season 5 renewal, as previously reported by the Inquisitr.
+Even series creator Kevin Burns revealed that History Channel is keen on The Curse of Oak Island Season 5’s renewal, as previously reported by the Inquisitr.
 Ultimately, it would depend on the Lagina brothers if they would still continue digging for the fifth season.
 Previously, it was reported that doing the production is no walk in the park.
-They have to be away from their families for extended periods of time and have to endure less than comfortable conditions.
+They have to be away from their families for extended periods of time and have to endure less-than-comfortable conditions.

 But given the chance to fulfill their childhood dreams, it would not make sense to cancel the fifth season.
-They will always be haunted by the question of whether or not there really is a treasure trove to be found.
-As for fans, the lure of buried treasures waiting to be uncovered is just too strong to resist, The Curse of Oak Island Season 5 have to be made.
-Stay tuned to the Inquisitr for official confirmation on its cancellation or renewal.
+They will always be haunted by the question of whether there really is a treasure trove to be found.
+As for fans, the lure of buried treasures waiting to be uncovered is just too strong to resist, The Curse of Oak Island Season 5 has to be made.

-[Featured Image by mags | Flickr | Cropped and resized | CC BY 2.0]
+[Featured Image by mags/Flickr/Cropped and resized/CC BY 2.0]